quinndiggity/hacking_slot_machines/README.md

 - Pass answer through text-to-speech engine and into hidden earpiece.
 - (profit)

-The inner workings of the game are probably a little laborious, but the code to hack it is pretty cool, and makes use of some neat linear algebra tricks.
+The inner workings of the game are probably a little laborious, but the code to hack it is pretty cool and makes use of some neat linear algebra tricks.

 ### The game